-Quick guide to Custom Health Indicator with Spring Boot Actuator – with help of actual examples.
+A quick guide to Custom Health Indicator with Spring Boot Actuator – with the help of actual examples.

 Tutorial Contents

-Health is an important endpoint of Spring Boot Actuator.
+Health is an essential endpoint of the Spring Boot Actuator.
+It is helpful to know the health of an application in real-time.

 compile("org.springframework.boot:spring-boot-starter-actuator")